Fiber Frequently Asked Questions

 What are the financial implications to the city?

-The City is considering a bond to pay for the construction of the network.
+The City has a bond to pay for the construction of the network.
 Financial forecasts indicate that utility and subscriber fees will cover the costs of the bond for the construction and the ongoing maintenance and operation of the fiber network.
-If subscription rates are greater than anticipated the City expects a net margin that may be utilized to improve the City in a variety of ways.
+If subscription rates are greater than anticipated, the City expects a net margin that may be utilized to improve the City in a variety of ways and eventually consider dropping the basic $10 utility fee.

 With 5G becoming available, isn’t it a replacement to fiber?